 The settings of each Substance Shader are different, depending on the material itself.
-All Substance shaders have in common that they need to generate a texture from the procedural shader description created in Substance Designer.
-If you are creating texture based shaders, you need to ensure that your base texture has enough resolution.
-All other settings and sliders in the Substance shaders vary with each different shader, depending on which features are exposed in each individual shader.
-Some settings are exposed for almost any existing shader from the Substance PBR library.
+All Substance Shaders have in common that they need to generate a texture from the procedural Shader description created in Substance Designer.
+If you are creating texture based Shaders, you need to ensure that your base texture has enough resolution.
+All other settings and sliders in the Substance Shader vary with each different Shader, depending on which features are exposed in each individual Shader.
+Some settings are exposed for almost any existing Shader from the Substance PBR library.
 These include Hue Shift, Saturation, Luminosity, Contrast, Normal Format, Output Size and \$randomseed.
-If you create your own shaders in Substance Designer, you must expose the modifiers manually from Substance Designer if they are to be editable in Viz Artist.
+If you create your own Shaders in Substance Designer, you must expose the modifiers manually from Substance Designer if they are to be editable in Viz Artist.